-This past week I had the pleasure of visiting my sister-in-law’s 2nd grade class.
+This past week I had the pleasure of visiting my sister-in-law’s 2nd-grade class.
 I was so excited to get back into a classroom that I immediately started working on my lessons and activities.
 She asked me to introduce compound words to her students, so that is exactly what I did.
-Let me show you what we did that day and some other things I’ve come up with since!
+Let me show you the compound word activities we did that day and some other things I’ve come up with for teaching compound words!

 You can find all of the activities that I mention (and more) by clicking HERE!

 First I wanted to gauge their knowledge of compound words.
 I gave each student a large sticky note.
 They numbered it from 1 – 5.
 I called out words and they wrote them as best as they could.
 I did not write the words on the board until after they finished because I did not want them just copying my words.
 3 of the words were compound words and 2 were not.
 After making their list I had students look through the words to see if they could find any commonalities.
 We then discussed what compound words were and located those on our lists.
 Once we determined which words were compound words, we underlined the two words that were used to create the compound words.
 This was a quick and easy introduction!

 2. Compound Word Chant

 As soon as I had introduced compound words, I taught the class a compound word chant that I came up with.
 I created a video with the words, rhythm, etc and put it inside of THIS pack!